Episode 310 of the award winning series, The 90's. This episode is called "PRISONERS: RIGHTS AND WRONGS" and features the following segments:

 21:45Copy video clip URL “Mumia Abu Jamal” by John Schwartz, Annie Goldson, Chris Bratton and Lamar Williams.
 An investigation into the incarceration of Black Panther co-founder Mumia Abu Jamal.
 Jamal was convicted of killing two policemen during a 1968 demonstration in South Philadelphia protesting a visit by Alabama Governor George Wallace.
 Despite his conviction, many people feel that Jamal was the victim of a corrupt judicial system.
 An attorney for the Partisan Defense Committee says there is no physical evidence tying Jamal to the crime.
 “His case is symbolic of the race bias and the class bias that is inherent in the judicial system.”

 25:24Copy video clip URL “Super Maximum Security” by Bob Hercules and Rich Pooler.
 A visit to Marion Federal Prison in Marion, Illinois.
-Warden John C. Clark explains that Marion Prison helps to preserve order in the rest of t he prison system by taking the most disruptive inmates from other prisons and holding them under tight security.
-In contrast, the inmates interviewed seem quite benign and mostly complain about oppressive boredom and a feeling of uselessness.
+Warden John C. Clark claims that Marion Prison helps to preserve order in the rest of the prison system by taking the most disruptive inmates from other prisons and holding them under tight security, but stresses that none of them are political prisoners.
+Inmates including Oscar Lopez Rivera, the Puerto Rican nationalist convicted of seditious conspiracy to overthrow the government, and Sekou Odinga, imprisoned for actions with the Black Liberation Army, contest the warden’s view.
+They complain about oppressive boredom and a feeling of uselessness.
 One inmate says, “It’s not what it used to be – the types of prisoners have changed, they say it’s dangerous – how many have tried to escape?
 I’d say the biggest thing about this place is the reputation – real overrated.”
-Despite the warden’s claims that they have no political prisoners at Marion, all of the men interviewed claim to be in this high security prison because of political activities.

 30:58Copy video clip URL “The New Lake County Jail” by Jim McCarthy and Steve Martini.
 A peek at the new Lake County Jail.
 While on kitchen duty making french fries, an inmate says he likes the new prison better because the guards are more in control.
 “If you respect the guards, they respect you back.”
 This makes the prison safer and less hostile, compared to the old prison, where the inmates were in control.
 At the old Lake County Jail, a guard gives us a tour of the empty cells.
 He tells of one inmate who was so dangerous, he had to have his food pushed in to his cell from far away so he wouldn’t attack the guard through the bars.